Is President Donald Trump Ending Birthright Citizenship?

 a hand holding a passport over a map

-Birthright citizenship—a cornerstone of American identity—has become the subject of intense national debate as President-elect Donald Trump doubled down on his promise to end it.
+Birthright citizenship—a cornerstone of American identity—has become the subject of intense national debate as President-elect Donald Trump carries out his promise to end it by signing an executive order shortly after taking office on January 20, 2025.
 This principle, guaranteed by the 14th Amendment of the U.S. Constitution, grants automatic citizenship to nearly all individuals born on American soil, regardless of their parents' immigration status or nationality.
 As Trump’s plans take shape, they raise pressing questions about the future of inclusivity, equality, and the rights of millions, especially within the Latino community.

 What Is Birthright Citizenship?